 - Accounts Receivable (AR)

-Accounts receivable management is the third method of working capital management.
+Accounts receivable management is the third method.
 This strategy involves keeping track of your customers’ account balances and making sure that they’re paid on time.

-All of these methods of working capital management can be used together to create a comprehensive strategy for your business.
+All of these methods can be used together to create a comprehensive strategy for your business.
 By using all these methods, you can ensure that you have the cash on hand to cover your obligations, while also maintaining a healthy level of inventory.

 - Which one of the following is a working capital management decision?